Consul MCP server

 Claude Configuration

-To use the Consul MCP Server with Claude, add the following configuration to your Claude config:
+To use with Claude, add this configuration to your Claude config file:

 {